r-gaia-cs/bc/novice/python/04-cond.md

 <div class="">
-<p>(The first line of the code above takes advantage of a neat trick: we can unpack the values in a tuple by assigning it to as many variables as it has entries.)</p>
+<p>(The first line of the code above takes advantage of a neat trick:
+we can unpack the values in a tuple by assigning it to as many variables as it has entries.)</p>
 <p>The third step is to decide <em>how</em> we are going to color the cells in the heat map.
-To keep things simple, we will use red, green, and blue as our colors, and compare data values to the data set's mean.
-Here's the code:</p>
+To keep things simple,
+we will use red, green, and blue as our colors, and compare data values to the data set&#39;s mean.
+Here&#39;s the code:</p>
 </div>